dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/wasm.md

 distributes interpreters (including PHP, Python, and Ruby) already compiled to WASI.

 Wasm binaries are loaded from a URL.
-For example, a URL "file://rewrite.wasm" loads "rewrite.wasm" from the current directory of the process.
+For example, the URL `file://rewrite.wasm` loads "rewrite.wasm" from the current directory of the process.
 On Kubernetes, see [mounting volumes to the Dapr sidecar]({{< ref kubernetes-volume-mounts.md >}}) to configure a filesystem mount that can contain Wasm binaries.